srinivasan2022/srinivasan2022/README.md

 -->
 - About Me 🙋‍♂️

-==I am a recent Computer Science Engineering graduate with a keen interest in cloud computing, particularly in the Microsoft Azure ecosystem.
-Currently interning as a Cloud Engineer at Cloudslize, I am dedicated to expanding my knowledge and expertise in Azure technologies while contributing to real-world projects.==
+I am a recent Computer Science Engineering graduate with a keen interest in cloud computing, particularly in the Microsoft Azure ecosystem.
+Currently interning as a Cloud Engineer at ==Cloudslize==, I am dedicated to expanding my knowledge and expertise in ==Azure== technologies while contributing to real-world projects.